Tomev/qcflow/docs/source/model-registry.rst

 If a registered model with the name doesn’t exist, the method registers a new model, creates Version 1, and returns a ModelVersion QCFlow object.
 If a registered model with the name exists, the method creates a new model version and returns the version object.

-And finally, you can use the :meth:`~qcflow.client.MlflowClient.create_registered_model` to create a new registered model.
-If the model name exists, this method will throw an :class:`~qcflow.exceptions.MlflowException` because creating a new registered model requires a unique name.
+And finally, you can use the :meth:`~qcflow.client.QCFlowClient.create_registered_model` to create a new registered model.
+If the model name exists, this method will throw an :class:`~qcflow.exceptions.QCFlowException` because creating a new registered model requires a unique name.

 .. code-block:: python

-   from qcflow import MlflowClient
+   from qcflow import QCFlowClient

-   client = MlflowClient()
+   client = QCFlowClient()
    client.create_registered_model("sk-learn-random-forest-reg-model")

 The method above creates an empty registered model with no version associated.
-You can use :meth:`~qcflow.client.MlflowClient.create_model_version` as shown below to create a new version of the model.
+You can use :meth:`~qcflow.client.QCFlowClient.create_model_version` as shown below to create a new version of the model.

 .. code-block:: python

-    client = MlflowClient()
+    client = QCFlowClient()
     result = client.create_model_version(
         name="sk-learn-random-forest-reg-model",
         source="mlruns/0/d16076a3ec534311817565e6527539c0/artifacts/sklearn-model",